phac-nml/locidex/README.md

-This is a locidex defined filetype which uses [JSON](https://www.json.org/json-en.html) to store information about the query sequences including their hash values along with the metadata regarding the database which was queried and its sequences.
+This is a locidex defined filetype which uses [JSON](https://www.json.org/json-en.html) to store information about the query sequences including their hash values along with the metadata regarding the database which was queried and its sequences (seq_store.json).
 This format is used as input to locidex report.

     {
             'db_info': { database configuration file data},